 Attic fans and whole house fans are both fans that are installed in attics.
 Attic fans are intended to keep attics cool by drawing in cool outside air and pushing out hot attic air.
-We don't have an attic fan, so my attic fan experience is non existent.
-Of course I did research, but to explain what I read would take up it's own post, so you can read it here yourself.
+We don't have an attic fan, so my attic fan experience is non-existent.
+Of course, I did research, but to explain what I read would take up its own post, so you can read it here yourself.
 Just remember, attic fans cool the attic, while whole house fans are in the attic but are intended to cool the whole house.
-I found several attic fans and one whole house fan that are manufactured in the USA.
+I found several attic fans and one whole house fan that is manufactured in the USA.

 Have you found an American made fan that you love?
 Do you have tips on using fans to save energy and keep cool?